erikoui/BNHSA_Z/README.md

 # BNHSA_Z

-This project has been moved to erikoui/structure_optimizer
+*This project has been moved to erikoui/structure_optimizer*

+Used to be a 3-d Finite element solver for structures (Euler-bernoulli beam) including 3d representation in the frontend.

 ## Running the frontend
 Navigate to frontend directory: `cd src_fe`